greyhats13/99co-technical-test/README.md

 - the strategy/approach that you are going to use to handle high usage but keep the system reaching uptime 99.9%.

-Assume your solution is set up on Kubernetes in Google Cloud Platform or GKE (don’t set up the solution on real infrastructure by the way!!!).
+Assume your solution is set up on Kubernetes in AWS EKS (don’t set up the solution on real infrastructure by the way!!!).
 You can use diagrams to help illustrate your explanation.
 Feel free to add assumptions.

+# Technology Stack
+- AWS for public cloud
+- Kubernetes for Container orchestration
+- Helm for kubernetes deployment
+- Github for repository and Jenkins for CI
+- Weave Flux for CD that is aligned with GitOps principle
+- ElasticCloud for Observability such as realtime monitoring, analytics, APM, and logging.

 **Answer:**